Cyfrin/aderyn/CONTRIBUTING.md

 ### Vision

-The goal of Cyfrin Aderyn is to give engineers and smart contract security researchers reliable and open-source Solidity static analysis tools to find and suggest solutions to smart contract vulnerabilities while adapting quickly and efficiently to different codebases.
+Cyfrin Aderyn aims to give engineers and smart contract security researchers reliable and open-source Solidity static analysis tools to find and suggest solutions to smart contract vulnerabilities while adapting quickly and efficiently to different codebases.

 ### Project Status